sonph-forks/fullstackpython.github.com/source/content/pages/02-web-frameworks/0201-web-frameworks.markdown

 For example, the Django web application framework includes an Object-Relational Mapping (ORM) layer that abstracts relational database read, write, query, and delete operations.
-However, Django's ORM cannot work without significant modification on non-relational databases such [MongoDB](http://www.mongodb.org/).
+However, Django's ORM cannot work without significant modification on non-relational databases such as [MongoDB](http://www.mongodb.org/).
 Some other web frameworks such as Flask and Pyramid are easier to use with non-relational databases by incorporating external Python libraries.